arcoyk/million_plot/README.md

 ![preview1](preview1.png)
 ![preview2](preview2.png)

-An example of [three.js particle system](https://threejs.org/examples/?=interactive#webgl_interactive_points) for easy visualization of feature vectors and its metadata.
+An example of [three.js particle system](https://threejs.org/examples/?=interactive#webgl_interactive_points) for easy visualization of feature vectors and its metadata (Up to roughly 3 million points with MacBookPro 2019).
 In this example, feature vectors of a word2vec model was used with its words as metadata.
 Replace ./data/data.module.js to visualize your data.

 ./data/data.module.js
 ```